What is a Layer 0 Blockchain?

 Introduction to Layer 0

-How Does Layer 0 Blockchain Work?
+How Does a Layer 0 Blockchain Work?

-A layer 0 protocol requires three basic components to function seamlessly.
+A layer 0 protocol requires three basic components to function seamlessly:

 Mainnet